NetLogo/NW-Extension/README.md

 Currently, `nw:k-means-clusters` uses the _x y coordinates_ of the turtles to group them together, ***not*** their distance in the network.
 This is coming in a future version of the extension.

-The primitive reports a list of agentsets representing the different clusters.
+The primitive reports a list of agentsets, in random order, representing the different clusters.
 Each turtle can only be part of one cluster.

 Note that k-means include a part of randomness, and may give different results everytime it runs.